 - 1. The Monterey Peninsula Water Management District was created to address ground and surface water resources in the Monterey Peninsula area, which the Legislature found required integrated management, and was endowed with the powers set forth in the Monterey Peninsula Water Management District Law (Chapter 527 of the Statutes of 1977, found at West's Water Code, Appendix, Section 118-1, et seq.). - 2.
-The Monterey Peninsula Water Management District has adopted and regularly implements water conservation and efficiency measures which, inter alia, sets standards for the installation of plumbing fixtures in New Construction, and requires retrofit or replacement of existing plumbing fixtures upon Change of Ownership, Change of Use, and Expansion of Use, and for existing Non-Residential uses.
+The Monterey Peninsula Water Management District has adopted and regularly implements water conservation and efficiency measures which, inter alia, set standards for the installation of plumbing fixtures in New Construction, and requires retrofit or replacement of existing plumbing fixtures upon Change of Ownership, Change of Use, and Expansion of Use, and for existing Non-Residential uses.
 The Monterey Peninsula Water Management District has general and specific power to cause and implement water conservation activities as set forth in Sections 325 and 328 of the Monterey Peninsula Water Management District Law. - 3.
 The Monterey Peninsula Water Management District has found and determined that it is in the best interests of the Monterey Peninsula Water Management District and its inhabitants to define, implement and enforce water efficient plumbing standards and requirements for the conservation of Potable water supplies.
-Retrofit or replacement of existing plumbing fixtures shall lessen consumption of the limited water resources available on the Monterey Peninsula.
-Installation of water efficient plumbing fixtures reduces the burden of new, expanded or modified uses on the water resources.
+Retrofit or replacement of existing plumbing fixtures lessens consumption of the limited water resources available on the Monterey Peninsula.
+Installation of water efficient plumbing fixtures reduces the burden of new, expanded or modified uses on the water resources. - 4.
+Executive Order B-29-15 (April 1, 2015) called for the California Energy Commission to adopt emergency regulations establishing standards to improve the efficiency of water appliances, including toilets, urinals, and faucets available for sale and installation in new and existing buildings. - 5.
+Rule 20-B, Permits to Connect to or Modify a Connection to a Water Distribution System is amended to exempt replacement of a documented Large Bathtub with a Standard Bathtub or Shower Stall from the Water Permit requirements.
+This rule was also amended to require a Water Permit for rehabilitated landscapes over 2,500 square-feet that are associated with a Jurisdiction's building or landscape permit, plan check, or design review.
+These Landscapes must conform to the Model Water Efficient Landscape Ordinance.